processone/docs.ejabberd.im/content/admin/configuration/listen.md

 > This section describes the most recent ejabberd version.
 If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).

-## Listen Option
+## Listen Options

-The **listen option** defines for which ports, addresses and network protocols `ejabberd` will listen and what services will be run on them.
+The `listen` option defines for which ports, addresses and network protocols `ejabberd` will listen and what services will be run on them.

 Each element of the list is an associative array with the following
 elements:

+- **port**: *Number*

+    Defines which port number to listen for incoming connections: it can be a Jabber/XMPP standard port or any other valid port number.

+    Alternatively, set the option to a string in form `"unix:/path/to/socket"` to create and listen on a unix domain socket `/path/to/socket`.

+- **ip**: *IpAddress*

+    The socket will listen only in that network interface.
+    Depending on the type of the IP address, IPv4 or IPv6 will be used.

+    It is possible to specify a generic address (`"0.0.0.0"` for IPv4 or `"::"` for IPv6), so `ejabberd` will listen in all addresses.
+    Note that on some operating systems and/or OS configurations, listening on `"::"` will mean listening for IPv4 traffic as well as IPv6 traffic.

+    Some example values for IP address:

+    - `"0.0.0.0"` to listen in all IPv4 network interfaces.
+This is the default value when the option is not specified.

+    - `"::"` to listen in all IPv6 network interfaces

+    - `"10.11.12.13"` is the IPv4 address `10.11.12.13`

+    - `"::FFFF:127.0.0.1"` is the IPv6 address `::FFFF:127.0.0.1/128`

+- **transport**: *tcp|udp*

-- Port, optionally also the IP address and/or a transport protocol.
+    Defines the transport protocol.
+Default is `tcp`.

+- **module**: *ModuleName*

-- Listening module that serves this port.
+    Listening module that serves this port

-- Options for the TCP socket and for the listening module.
+- Any other options for the socket and for the listening module, described later.

 For example: